hungalab/ficwww/README.md

 index.fcgi is an example entry point .fcgi script for ficwww.py

 #### On Raspbian
+ficwww is totally depends on libfic2 (ficlib2) to control FPGA.

+so you need build libfic2 1st and create pyficlib2.so symlink on ficwww directory.

 do following commands on root

     sudo apt install lighttpd